-- How does your service-learning experience relate to the learning objectives of the course?

-- What did you do at the site since the last reflection discussion?

-- What did you observe?

-- What did you learn?

-- How has the experience affected you (how did you feel)?

-- What has worked?

-- What hasn't worked?

-- What do you think is (will be) the most valuable service you can offer at your site? - What has been particularly rewarding about your service? - How could you improve your individual service contribution? - Have you taken any risks at your service site?
-If so, what did you do?
-What were the results? - What would you change about your service assignment that would make it more meaningful for you or other service-learning students? - What have you learned about yourself? - Has your service experience, so far, changed any of your perceptions or beliefs - Is there something more you could do to contribute to the solution?
+- How does your service-learning experience relate to the learning objectives of the course? - What did you do at the site since the last reflection discussion? - What did you observe? - What did you learn? - How has the experience affected you (how did you feel)? - What has worked and hasn't worked? - What do you think is (will be) the most valuable service you can offer at your site? - What has been particularly rewarding about your service? - What have you learned about yourself? - Has your service experience, so far, changed any of your perceptions or beliefs? - Is there something more you could do to contribute to the solution?

-Toward the end of the semester:
+Examples for discussion toward the end of the semester:

-- What have you learned about yourself? - What have you learned about your community? - What have you contributed to the community site? - What values, opinions, beliefs have changed? - How has your willingness to help others changed? - What was the most important lesson learned? - How have you been challenged? - What impact did you have on the community? - What should others do about this issue? - What else can be done to address this issue?
+- What have you learned about yourself? - What have you learned about your community? - What have you contributed to the community site?

+- What values, opinions, beliefs have changed? - How has your willingness to help others changed? - What was the most important lesson learned? - How have you been challenged? - What impact did you have on the community? - What should others do about this issue? - What else can be done to address this issue?